Oncology Annual Report

 Oncology Annual Report for Garnet Health Medical Center’s Spagnoli Family Cancer Center.

-At Garnet Health Medical Center, formerly known as Orange Regional Medical Center, we believe the journey through cancer survivorship begins at diagnosis.
+At Garnet Health, we believe the journey through cancer survivorship begins at diagnosis.
 We offer those with cancer, and their friends and families, the most effective diagnostic services, treatment, information and support possible.
 High-quality care and excellent patient outcomes are our number one priority, and our staff and physicians partner to continuously monitor, measure and work to improve the quality of our advanced healthcare services.